 A bar owner is bound to use every reasonable effort to maintain order among his/her patrons, employees, or others who come into their drinking establishment.
 If a bar owner doesn’t and someone is hurt during an act of violence while on their property, the owner may be held accountable for injuries that resulted due to negligent security.

 If you’ve been injured in a bar or nightclub due to the owner’s lack of security, you may have a bar fight negligent security case.
 It is imperative that you consult an attorney who specializes in negligent security claims.
-The Florida negligent security lawyers at Wolf & Pravato work with law enforcement, private investigators and security experts to maximize the compensation recovered for our clients.
+The Fort Lauderdale negligent security lawyers at the law offices of Wolf & Pravato work with law enforcement, private investigators and security experts to maximize the compensation recovered for our clients.